How to Write Meeting Agenda or Meeting Recap Posts

 Top ↑

-Publishing Training Team Agenda Posts
+Publishing Training Team Meeting Agendas

 • News: Any relevant new information for the Training team.
-(News items are mentioned for two weeks, to cover both time zones.)

 • Open discussions: This is where the meeting is open for any attendee to bring up a topic they’d like to discuss.